About Kim Jones

 I became a therapist because I wanted to make a direct difference in the lives of others.
-After 26+ years of working with individuals, teens and couples though some off their most challenging moments, I still feel that same sense of privilege every time someone trusts me with their story— and that never gets old.
+After more than two decades working with individuals, teens and couples though some of their most challenging moments, I still feel that same sense of privilege every time someone trusts me with their story— and that never gets old.

 My Background